What's Your Husband Doing?: Plot

-As described in a film magazine, Beatrice Ridley (May), a young wife who possesses a devoted husband, spends her leisure time dreaming up romances about her Robert (Buckley) in which he figures as a gay Lothario and she the much wronged wife.
+As described in a film magazine, Beatrice Ridley, a young wife who possesses a devoted husband, spends her leisure time dreaming up romances about her Robert in which he figures as a gay Lothario and she the much wronged wife.
 Her suspicions become aroused when Robert receives letters each morning from the Honeysuckle Inn, a roadhouse frequented by sportsmen.
 These letters Robert quickly conceals with no word of explanation offered.
 Beatrice suspects the involvement of another woman and consults with attorneys, Widgast and Pidgeon, with a view of obtaining relief.
 Both of these lawyers are young men with young wives who also suffer torments of jealousy.
 Mrs. Widgast and Mrs. Pidgeon are on the scent for any possible infidelities on the part of their husbands.
 All clues lead to the Honeysuckle Inn and when all the characters meet there, there is a general clearing up of complications and ill-founded suspicions.